MicrosoftEdge/WebView2Samples/README.md

 ## Next Steps

-* Checkout [Introduction to Microsoft Edge WebView2](https://aka.ms/webview) to learn more about WebView2
+* See [Introduction to Microsoft Edge WebView2](https://aka.ms/webview) to learn more about WebView2.
-* Please leave us feedback specifically about the samples in [this repo](https://github.com/MicrosoftEdge/WebView2Samples/issues).
+* To submit an issue specifically about this repo, see [Issues | MicrosoftEdge\/WebView2Samples](https://github.com/MicrosoftEdge/WebView2Samples/issues).
-* Please leave us feedback about the WebView2 control in our [feedback repo](https://aka.ms/webviewfeedback).
+* Share feedback about the WebView2 control in the [WebView2 Feedback repo](https://aka.ms/webviewfeedback).